Embed-RL: Reinforcement Learning for Reasoning-Driven Multimodal Embeddings: Experiments

-For the training phase, we followed VLM2Vec-V2~\cite{meng2025vlm2vec} data paradigm and constructed a comprehensive dataset from three key sources: video-language instruction data from LLaVA-Hound~\cite{zhang2025direct}, visual document retrieval data from ViDoRe~\cite{faysse2024colpali} and VisRAG~\cite{yu2024visrag}, and image-based vision-language task data from MMEB-train~\cite{jiang2024vlm2vec}.
-Detailed training procedures and full dataset construction can be found in Sup.~\ref{app:training_details} and Sup.~\ref{app:data_construct}.
+For the training phase, we followed VLM2Vec-V2~\cite{meng2025vlm2vec} and constructed a comprehensive dataset from three key sources: video-language instruction data from LLaVA-Hound~\cite{zhang2025direct}, visual document retrieval data from ViDoRe~\cite{faysse2024colpali} and VisRAG~\cite{yu2024visrag}, and image-based vision-language task data from MMEB-train~\cite{jiang2024vlm2vec}.
+Detailed training procedures, hyperparameters, and dataset construction are in the supplementary material.
 We evaluate on two comprehensive benchmarks:

 \textbf{MMEB-V2} (Massive Multimodal Embedding Benchmark)\cite{meng2025vlm2vec}: It is a comprehensive and robust benchmark consisting of 78 diverse tasks across three core visual modalities (image, video, and visual document).
 MMEB-V2 extends the original MMEB \cite{jiang2024vlm2vec} by introducing five additional meta-tasks focused specifically on video and visual document understanding, bringing the total to nine meta-tasks.
 We adopted Hit@1 as the evaluation metric for image and video tasks, and Normalized Discounted Cumulative Gain (NDCG@5)~\cite{jarvelin2002cumulated} for visual documents.